 We promised a forum for lawyers and the public to have a constructive dialogue in our June 19, 2020 statement.
 The Diversity Conference formed a Town Hall Committee to create programs and opportunities for lawyers to discuss the effects of our changing understanding of our reality.

-Join us for Time to Talk Town Halls, this series of collaborative virtual town halls sponsored by the Young Lawyers Conference and the Diversity Conference of the Virginia State Bar.
+Named Time to Talk Town Halls, this series of collaborative virtual town halls was sponsored by the Young Lawyers Conference and the Diversity Conference of the Virginia State Bar.
 These town halls featured presentations by various subject-matter panelists followed by a Question & Answer forum for participant engagement.

 Long standing but under the radar issues have come to the light and the events of the last six weeks remind us as lawyers that access to justice for all Virginians and the rule of law are of paramount importance.
 Given the need to address these issues, the Conferences have teamed up to discuss the legal implications surrounding a number of these interrelated topics.

 In our first town hall on July 23, Perceptions and Realities of Policing, the panel explored topics including but not limited to: Section 1983 civil rights actions; the doctrine on qualified immunity and instances of excessive use of force; the removal of statues and monuments; and, 1st Amendment protection of protesters afforded under the U.S. Constitution.